Ray Jackson (basketball)

-Ray Jackson (born November 13, 1973) is an American former professional basketball player.
+Ray Jackson (born 1973) is an American former professional basketball player.
 He is most well known for his time as a member of the Fab Five with the Michigan Wolverines.

 College career

 Jackson was part of the famed University of Michigan Wolverines Fab Five along with former NBA players Chris Webber, Jimmy King, Jalen Rose, and Juwan Howard that reached the 1992 & 1993 NCAA Men's Division I Basketball Championship games as both Freshmen and Sophomores.

-Although the Fab Five final four appearances have been forfeited, he was not among the players called before the grand jury (Robert Traylor, Webber, Rose, Maurice Taylor and Louis Bullock) in the University of Michigan basketball scandal and was not found to have received large amounts of money.
+Although the Fab Five’s Final Four appearances were vacated, he was not among the players called before the grand jury (Robert Traylor, Webber, Rose, Maurice Taylor and Louis Bullock) in the Ed Martin scandal and was not found to have received large amounts of money.

 Jackson and King were the only two members of the Fab Five to stay at Michigan for their full four years of eligibility; Webber left after his sophomore year and Rose and Howard after their junior years.
 Jackson's best season at Michigan came in his senior year, as he averaged a team-high of nearly 16 points per game.